The Ultimate In Birding Tours

 As we leave the Sahara and follow the winding road down into the Sous valley the desert gives way to argana woodland, quite reminiscent of the acacia savanna so characteristic of many other parts of Africa, and extensive areas of olive groves and citrus.
 We will pass by the ancient walled city of Taroudannt before we reach Agadir.

-Birds we may well encounter in the Sous valley include Black-winged Kite, Eurasian Stone-curlew, European Bee-eater, European Roller, Pallid and Little Swifts, Red-rumped Swallow, Common Nightingale, Sardinian and Western Orphean Warblers, Woodchat Shrike and Spanish Sparrow.
-We may also come across the brookei form of Peregrine (an interesting form to compare with the closely related Barbary Falcon).
+Birds we may well encounter in the Sous Valley include Black-winged Kite, Eurasian Stone-curlew, European Bee-eater, European Roller, Pallid and Little Swifts, Red-rumped Swallow, Common Nightingale, Sardinian and Western Orphean Warblers, Woodchat Shrike and Spanish Sparrow.
+We may also come across the brookei form of the Peregrine Falcon.

 Morocco: Day 12 This morning we will travel northwards along the Atlantic coast in search of the critically endangered Northern Bald Ibis, which still breeds in the Agadir region.
 We have an excellent chance of finding this strange bird at one of its coastal breeding sites.
 We will also stop at Cap Rhir for some seawatching: there is a good chance of encountering Cory’s Shearwater and Northern Gannet or some Lesser Crested Terns roosting on the beaches.